KievCast/kievcast.github.io/_posts/2019-07-02-using-stp-poormans-ha.md

 ![]({{site.baseurl}}/img/stp-ha/organicgrowth.png)
 {: refdef}

-* By just adding a couple of more cables and without redesigning the network completely, we can add a bit of redundancy.
+> By just adding a few cables and without redesigning the network completely, we can add a bit of redundancy.

 {:refdef: style="text-align: center;"}
 ![]({{site.baseurl}}/img/stp-ha/switchha.png)